 Part of re-engaging students in school is re-enrolling them after they're dropped out.
 Each year, just under a quarter of all the students statewide who dropped out the previous year re-enroll, with an average over the last four years of 22.6 percent of students statewide who have dropped out of school in one year re-enrolling in the following year.
 The percentage of foster students who re-enroll after dropping out is about 10 percentage points higher (with an average of 32.6 percent over the last four years).
 In the 2023-2024 school year, the statewide percentage of students who re-engaged after dropping out increased by 1.5 percentage points, but the percentage of students in out-of-home placement who did the same decreased by 6.4 percent.
-See Table 6 for the number (and Chart 9 for the percentage) of students in the state student population and students in out-of-home placement who did the state student population and students in out-of-home placement who re-engaged after dropping out over the last four years.
+See Table 6 for the number (and Chart 9 for the percentage) of students in the state student population and students in out-ofhome placement who re-engaged after dropping out over the last four years.

 Table 6: Students Who Re-Enrolled After Dropping Out

+rable of control to the time and the property

 State Student Population Students in Out-of-Home Placement

 2020-2021 1,824 31

 2021-2022 1,826 30

 2022-2023 2,385 38

 2023-2024 2,336 37